 Neither defendant Akbar (a/kla "Alex") Etemadfar, nor his agents, nor any employee or agent of defendant A-E Contracting, LLC, shall have any communication with any of the tenants, or with the family of or visitors to any of the tenants at 4 France Street, Norwalk.
 It is further ordered that neither defendant Akbar (a/kla "Alex") Etemadfar, nor his agents, nor any employee or agent of defendant A-E Contracting, LLC, shall take any action that interferes in any fashion with Goodman's management of the property, his communications with the tenants, or his collection of rents on the property.
 Neither defendant Akbar (a/kla "Alex") Etemadfar, nor his agents, nor any employee or agent of defendant A-E Contracting, LLC, shall have the authority to solicit applications for tenants, enter into leases, or collect any monies from applicants for tenancy or from tenants, or from the Norwalk Housing Authority.
+In the event that defendant Akbar (a/kla "Alex") Etemadfar, or his agents, or any employee or agent of defendant A-E Contracting, LLC, shall have the authority to be agents for tenancy or from tenants, or from the Norwalk Housing Authority.
 In the event that defendant Akbar (a/kla "Alex") Etemadfar, or his agents, or any employee or agent of defendant A-E Contracting, LLC, are approached by any person or organization, including but not limited to the Norwalk Housing Authority, regarding rental units at 4 France Street, Norwalk, he or they are to direct any and all such inquiries to Goodman as the Court appointed property manager.